On Infinite Prefix Normal Words

 \section{Sturmian words and prefix normal words}

-The results of the previous section show that there is a relationship between the rationality or irrationality of the minimum density of an infinite prefix normal word and its aperiodic or periodic behaviour.
-This is reminiscent of the characterization of Sturmian words in terms of the slope.
+In the previous section, we presented operations that construct infinite prefix normal words by extending finite prefix normal words.
+In particular, the $\lazyaflipext$ operation extends a finite binary word with as few $1$s as possible while preserving its minimum density.
+This is reminiscent of the characterization of Sturmian words in terms of mechanical words and the slope.
 Led by this analogy, in this section we provide a complete characterization of Sturmian words which are prefix normal.
-We refer the interested reader to~\cite{Lothaire3}, chapter 2, for a comprehensive treatment of Sturmian words.
-Here we briefly recall some facts we will need, starting with two equivalent definitions of Sturmian words.
+We refer the interested reader to~\cite[Chapter 2]{Lothaire3}, for a comprehensive treatment of Sturmian words.
+Here we briefly recall some facts which we will need later.

 \begin{definition}[Sturmian words] Let $w\in \{0,1\}^{\omega}$.
 Then $w$ is called {\em Sturmian} if it is balanced and aperiodic. \end{definition}